AIML-K/aiml-k.github.io/content/en/news/25-10-09-NeurIPS2025/index.md

 featured: True
 ---

-🎉🎉🎉 **AIML@K contributes three workshop papers to NeurIPS 2025!**
+🎉🎉🎉🎉 **AIML@K contributes four workshop papers to NeurIPS 2025!**

-Kudos to Taehun, Jeung-un, and our external collaborators!
+Kudos to Taehun, Jeung-un, Suhyun, and our external collaborators!

 <!--more-->